firas1awadallah/firas1awadallah.github.io/problemsSolving.md

 4. Write the manual steps as comments or pseudo-code.
 5. Replace the comments or pseudo-code with real code.
 6. Optimize the real code.

+## Discussion Questions answers
+1. Analyzing the problem, then understanding it well, dividing it into parts, and then solving it in the best way, because understanding the problem is half the solution.
+2. My steps to solving problims
+a.
+I try to understand it well and think of a solution
+b.
+If I don't find a solution, I search for it on Google or good programming sources
+c.
+I am trying to inquire from my colleagues with the same specialization and those with experience